Presented in collaboration with:

 A Vision For a Fully Integrated Simulation + Quality/Safety Program

-Dr. Petrosoniak will present a vision for a quality and safety program that fully integrates simulation to achieve high reliability - using multiple modalities in multiple ways to improve teamwork, processes, spaces, workflow and patient outcomes.
+Dr. Andrew Petrosoniak presented a vision for a quality and safety program that fully integrates simulation to achieve high reliability - using multiple modalities in multiple ways to improve teamwork, processes, spaces, workflow and patient outcomes.
 Dr. Petrosoniak's presentation slides can be found here.

 Dr. Petrosoniak is an emergency physician and trauma team leader at St. Michael's Hospital.
 He’s an assistant professor at the University of Toronto and an associate scientist at the Li Ka Shing Knowledge Institute.
 His research work focuses on using in situ simulation to improve patient safety and optimizing skill acquisition of rarely performed procedures.
 More recently, he’s applying simulation to inform design within newly constructed clinical environments.
 His publications include work on using in situ simulation in emergency medicine and trauma care.
 He's an invited speaker at both national and international conferences on topics related to acute trauma resuscitation and in situ simulation.
 More >

-This session will highlight ways simulation is being used by Canadian healthcare agencies to achieve meaningful improvements in care quality and patient safety.
-Ten dynamic, rapid-fire panel presentations summarizing each project will be followed by networking time so you can meet the presenters of your choice to learn more about their achievements and secrets of their success.
-Presentations will be added as they are confirmed.
+This session highlighted ways simulation is being used by Canadian healthcare agencies to achieve meaningful improvements in care quality and patient safety.
+Ten dynamic, rapid-fire panel presentations summarizing each project were followed by networking time to meet the presenters and learn more about their achievements and secrets of their success.

 |Simulation and IPE: Is it worth the cost and effort?||Alison Fox-Robichaud; McMaster University|